f1tenth/f1tenth_doc/getting_started/firmware.rst

 Installing Firmware
 ====================
-Now that the physical car is built and the software has been setup, we can start to install the firmware on the car.
+Now that the physical car is built and the software has been setup, we can start to installing the firmware needed on the car.

 ..
 Tuning the FOCbox’s PID Gains
 .. ------------------------------